Ultimate Guide: Average Cost Of Living In London & How To Survive

 - Council Taxes: these are based on the assessed value of the home.
 Some boroughs are more expensive than others.

 - Energy Efficiency: Most old London homes are terribly inefficient.
-You may pay much more for heating in the winter than you’d expect.
+You may pay much more for heating in the winter than you’d expect, and you may need to invest in an air conditioning unit for summer.

 ✅ Tips for Finding the Cheapest Rent